uPortal-Attic/uportal-home/docs/README.md

 Questions?
 [Get in touch][uportal-user@].

 This documentation describes [AngularJS-Portal](https://github.com/UW-Madison-DoIT/angularjs-portal), the free and open source alternative front end for [uPortal][], used in e.g. [MyUW](https://it.wisc.edu/services/myuw/).
-AngularJS-Portal is based on [uw-frame](https://github.com/UW-Madison-DoIT/uw-frame) (which has [its own documentation](http://uw-madison-doit.github.io/uw-frame/)).
+AngularJS-Portal is based on [uPortal App-Framework](https://github.com/uPortal-Project/uportal-app-framework) (which has [its own documentation](http://uportal-project.github.io/uportal-app-framework/)).

 [AngularJS-Portal is an Apereo Incubating project](apereo-incubation.md) in the uPortal ecosystem.